this past weekend was just so great, both outside and inside!

 OK, now back to the indoors and some quilting fun!
 After I finished that baby quilt - I was on a roll to quilt something else!
 Remember this little piece?

-HERE ) and yes - it still wasn't quilted!!
+Yeah - the one I did a tutorial on few months ago (you can find the tutorial HERE ) and yes - it still wasn't quilted!!
 WIP?
 UFO?
 Call it whatever, the best is DONE, right? :) Off to quilt I go!

 Out of my stash of yummy Aurifil colors came these three beauties!
 Perfection, right?
 These are all 50wt cotton Aurifil threads, by far my favorite.
 Now was the question on how to quilt it?
 My first instinct was to go what I know the best and do the most - some free-motion swirls or curlicues or...you get the picture.
 But decided this one needed some echo quilting...so here is the start: